-[00:04:01] Tilman Versch: You said you are not just investing in companies from Eastern Europe, but you also know a bit for US market.
+[00:04:01] Tilman Versch: You said you are not just investing in companies from Eastern Europe, but you also know a bit about the US market.
 If a typical US investor would look into Eastern Europe, what easy mistakes should he avoid?

 [00:04:16] Steve Gorelik: That’s a great question.
-When you look at the Eastern European markets, the first thing you see that they are cheap.
+When you look at the Eastern European markets, the first thing you see is that they are cheap.
 The Russian market P/E multiple is around six times right now.
-If you look at the MSCI Eastern Europe, the benchmark that includes Turkey, and Poland and other places, then the multiple maybe goes to seven.
+If you look at the MSCI Eastern Europe, the benchmark that includes Turkey, Poland, and other places, then the multiple maybe go to seven.

 Unfortunately, or fortunately for us, but maybe unfortunately if you are just looking at a way to deploy capital: the benchmarks would feature companies that may not be the best capital allocators.
 Companies whose earnings do not translate into dividends and do not allocate capital appropriately.